-- 1. From the Home screen, tap SETTINGS.
+1. From the Home screen, tap SETTINGS.

-- 2. Tap Admin > DICOM > PACS archive.
+- Tap Admin --> DICOM --> PACS archive (For Android).
+Tap DICOM --> PACS

+Archive (For iOS)

 - 3. Tap ADD PROFILE.

 If you are adding a new PACS-SCP profile and already have an existing one, the system deactivates the existing profile.
 However, all the jobs in the existing queue and any scheduled archives must first be completed.